What Editors Want; A Must-Read for Writers Submitting to Literary Magazines

 Ask, if you haven’t been told, whether it will be possible to order some copies (if it’s a print publication) with author discount, and if so, order them.
 What, pay for copies?
 Yes, and give them away: just a couple of copies will help the magazine and help you.
 Send them to you former teachers or friends who have read your work, thanking them.
 Whether the journal is print or digital, use whatever platform you may have to announce the publication and link to the magazine.
 At this point, your interest and the editor’s overlap: you both want the magazine to be seen, enjoyed, and respected.
 Start listing the magazine in your bio, as you go on to submit and publish elsewhere.

 Try editing.
 Volunteer to read submissions for a magazine near you (or, with web journals, far away).
 Start a little magazine or a one-time anthology with some friends.
 Seeing how much is sent when it is not ready and how a single work reads amid a mass of submissions will teach you a lot.
 You may not enjoy it or you may get hooked.
 But once you have been an editor, you understand their arduous devotion.

-Lynne Barrett is the author of the stories collections The Secret Names of Women, The Land of Go, and, forthcoming in Fall 2011, Magpies.
+Lynne Barrett is the author of the story collections The Secret Names of Women, The Land of Go, and, most recently, Magpies, winner of The Florida Book Award for Fiction.
 Recent work appears in Delta Blues, One Year to a Writing Life, Miami Noir, Saw Palm, The Written Wardrobe, The Southern Women's Review, and many other anthologies and magazines.
 She is founding editor of Gulf Stream Magazine, co-edited the anthology Birth: A Literary Companion, and is currently editor of The Florida Book Review.